 - 1. If you have not already done so, download the ISO file for SL1. - 2.
 Using the vSphere client, connect to your VMware system as a user that has permissions to deploy a new virtual machine and use the Create New Virtual Machine wizard to create a new virtual machine. - 3.
 In the Create New Virtual Machine wizard, select the configuration options that are appropriate for your environment and the current recommended specifications for the appliance type you are installing.
-For details about requirements and specifications, see the ScienceLogic System Requirements page at https://support.sciencelogic.com/s/system-requirements - 4.
-On the Guest Operating System page, select Linux as the Guest Operating System, and then select the appropriate version in the Version drop-down list based on your SL1 version: - For SL1 12.1.x and higher, select Oracle Linux 8 (64-bit). - For SL1 8.x through 11.x, select Oracle Linux 7 (64-bit). - 5.
+For details about requirements and specifications, see the System Requirements page on the ScienceLogic Support Site. - 4.
+On the Guest Operating System page, select Linux as the Guest Operating System, and then select the appropriate version in the Version drop-down list based on your SL1 version: - For SL1 12.1.x and higher, select Oracle Linux 8 (64-bit). - For SL1 11.3.x, select Oracle Linux 7 (64-bit). - 5.
 On the Network page, you must select VMXNET 3 in the Adapter field. - 6.
 After completing the Create New Virtual Machine wizard, edit the settings for the virtual machine:

-- Set the CPU and memory allocation to the values recommended in https://support.sciencelogic.com/s/system-requirements. - Configure the CD/DVD drive to use the SL1 ISO file. - 6.
+- Set the CPU and memory allocation to the values recommended on the System Requirements page on the ScienceLogic Support Site. - Configure the CD/DVD drive to use the SL1 ISO file. - 6.
 Turn on the virtual machine and boot from the CD/DVD drive. - 7.
 Repeat these steps for each node or appliance in your SL1 system.